We welcome feedback from service users and will always try to resolve complaints as quickly as possible.

 The Compliments and Complaints team will take responsibility for the application of all aspects of the procedures at departmental and organisational level.

-The Customer Service Complaints Manager will act as overall coordinator for unreasonably persistent complaints handling.
+The Complaints Service Manager will act as overall coordinator for unreasonably persistent complaints handling.